What To Buy - When To Buy - When To Sell

 Much of the conventional analysis which makes its way into the media concerns consumer price inflation – and this is fostered in part by the dominant inflation targeting of central banks.

 Here we make profound efforts to understand the second feature- asset inflation.
-Our approach towards this has been developed according to the published works and articles of Dr. Brendan Brown.
+Our approach towards this has been developed according to the published works and articles of Dr. Brown.

-The most telling characteristic of asset inflation is an extensive corruption of rationally-based price-signalling in asset markets.
+The most telling characteristic of asset inflation is an extensive corruption of rationally-based price-signaling in asset markets.
 Evidence of corruption is often found in buzz about “hunt for yield” and “momentum strategies” all alongside the wonders of leverage.

 Economics was originally described as political economy for good reason.
 Economic outcomes can be understood only in the context where political and geo-political forces form an integral part of the analysis.

 At Monetary Scenarios we seek to keep out the noise of day-to-day news commentary, focusing instead on the unasked yet big questions which will likely shape market and economic outcomes.
 We do not wait until the eve of a general election to discuss its possible impact.
 Monopoly capitalism and cronyism are part of our everyday environment.
-And we do not subscribe to the blithe view often heard that geo-politics rarely impact markets except at crisis points.
+We do not subscribe to the blithe view often heard that geo-politics rarely impact markets except at crisis points.

 We recognize China as a key element over the past quarter century in the spread of global monetary inflation, especially asset inflation.
 We also acknowledge the large and growing risks this now presents to financial markets.
 At Monetary Scenarios, therefore, we draw on decades of our own research experience in our ongoing analysis of Chinese monetary, credit and foreign exchange markets.
-This is all set against a perilous geo-political backdrop where competing domestic economic and political interest within nations may well continue to drive foreign policy.
+This is all set against a perilous geo-political backdrop, where competing domestic economic and political interests within nations may well continue to drive foreign policy.

 Here at Monetary Scenarios our monetary analysis includes in-depth consideration of political content.
 Central bank independence of government is also viewed as a dying myth.